huggingface/blog/ml-web-games.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-To keep the blog post (relatively) short, we've prepared a Colab notebook which will show you the exact steps we took to finetune the model.
+To keep the blog post (relatively) short, we've prepared a Colab notebook which will show you the exact steps we took to finetune the pretrained `apple/mobilevit-small` model with the "Quick, Draw!" dataset.
 At a high level, this involves:
 1. Loading the [dataset](https://huggingface.co/datasets/Xenova/quickdraw-small).

 2. Transforming the dataset using a custom [`MobileViTImageProcessor`](https://huggingface.co/docs/transformers/model_doc/mobilevit#transformers.MobileViTImageProcessor).